 - 1. NORM receiver NACK and non-CLR ACK feedback messages are sparse. - 2.
-The more frequent NORM\ACK feedback from CLR or PLR nodes are only a small set of receivers for which the sender must keep more persistent replay attack state. - 3.
-NORM\NACK feedback messages that precede the sender's current repair window do not significantly impact protocol operation (generation of NORM\CMD (SQUELCH) is limited) and could be in fact ignored.
-This means the sender can prune any replay attack state for receivers that precede the current repair window. - 4.
-NORM\ACK messages correspond to either a specific sender "ack\id", the sender "cc\sequence" for ACKs sent in response to NORM\CMD(CC), or the sender's current repair window in the case of ACKs sent in response to NORM\CMD(FLUSH).
+The more frequent NORM_ACK feedback from CLR or PLR nodes are only a small set of receivers for which the sender needs to keep more persistent replay attack state.

+- 3. NORM_NACK feedback messages preceding the sender's current repair window do not significantly impact protocol operation (generation of NORM_CMD (SQUELCH) is limited) and could be in fact ignored.
+This means the sender can prune any replay attack state that precedes the current repair window. - 4.
+NORM_ACK messages correspond to either a specific sender "ack_id", the sender "cc_sequence" for ACKs sent in response to NORM_CMD(CC), or the sender's current repair window in the case of ACKs sent in response to NORM_CMD(FLUSH).
 Thus, the sender can prune any replay attack state for receivers that precede the current applicable sequence or repair window space.

-Note that use of ESP confidentiality, as RECOMMENDED, for secure NORM protocol operation makes it more difficult for adversaries to conduct effective replay attacks.
-Additionally, it should be noted that a NORM sender implementation with access to the full ESP protocol header could also use the ESP sequence information to make this form of replay attack protection even more robust.
-The design of this baseline security approach for NORM intentionally places any more complex processing state or processing (e.g. replay attack protection given multiple receivers) at the NORM sender since NORM receiver implementations may need to have a more light-weight realization in many cases.
+The use of ESP confidentiality for secure NORM protocol operation makes it more difficult for adversaries to conduct any form of replay attacks.
+Additionally, a NORM sender implementation with access to the full ESP protocol header could also use the ESP sequence information to make replay attack protection even more robust by maintaining per-source sequence state.
+The design of this baseline security approach for NORM intentionally places any more complex processing state or processing (e.g. replay attack protection given multiple receivers) at the NORM sender since NORM receiver implementations might often need to be less complex.

 This baseline approach can be used for NORM protocol sessions with multiple senders if the SA pairs described are established for each sender.
-For small-sized groups, it is even possible that many-to-many (ASM) IPsec configuration could be achieved where each participant uses a unique SA (with a unique SPI).
+For small-sized groups, it is even possible many-to-many (ASM) IPsec configuration could be achieved where each participant uses a unique SA (with a unique SPI).
 This does not scale to larger group sizes given the complex set of SA and SPD entries each participant would need to maintain.

 It is anticipated in early deployments of this baseline approach to NORM security that key management will be conducted out-of-band with respect to NORM protocol operation.
-In the case of one-to-many NORM operation, it is possible that receivers may retrieve keying information from a central server as needed or otherwise conduct group key updates with a similar centralized approach.
-However, it may be possible with some key management schemes for rekey messages to be transmitted to the group as a message or transport object within the NORM reliable transfer session.
-Similarly, for group-wise communication sessions it is possible that potential group participants may request keying and/or rekeying as part of NORM communications.
+In the case of one-to-many NORM operation, it is possible receivers will retrieve keying information from a central server as needed or otherwise conduct group key updates with a similar centralized approach.
+Alternatively, it is possible with some key management schemes for rekey messages to be transmitted to the group as a message or transport object within the NORM reliable transfer session.
+Similarly, for group-wise communication sessions it is possible for potential group participants to request keying and/or rekeying as part of NORM communications.
 Additional specification is necessary to define an in-band key management scheme for NORM sessions perhaps using the mechanisms of the automated group key management specifications cited in this document.

-6.1.2 IPsec Requirements
+7.1.2 IPsec Requirements

-In order to implement this secure mode of NORM protocol operation, the following IPsec capabilities are required.
+In order to implement this secure mode of NORM protocol operation, the following IPsec capabilities are REQUIRED.

-6.1.2.1 Selectors
+7.1.2.1 Selectors